-3.2.9 processed video sequence (PVS): The impaired version of a video sequence.
+3.2.15 processed video sequence (PVS): The impaired version of a video sequence.

-3.2.10 reference: The original version of each source stimulus.
+3.2.16 reference: The original version of each source stimulus.
 This is the highest quality version available of the audio sample, video clip or audiovisual sequence.

-3.2.11 reference seeing distance: The closest distance at which someone with normal vision (20/20 vision) can comfortably look at something.
+3.2.17 reference seeing distance: The closest distance at which someone with normal vision (20/20 vision) can comfortably look at something.
 This is sometimes called "least distance of distinct vision".

-3.2.12 sequence: A continuous sample of audio, video or audiovisual content.
+3.2.18 sequence: A continuous sample of audio, video or audiovisual content.
+A collection of frames and audio samples that creates a specific media file or stream used in the preparation of the experiment or the experiment itself.
+A sequence may contain multiple shots.

+3.2.19 shot: a continuous portion of a sequence or stimulus that contains no cuts (e.g., recorded continuously from a live stream).
+Shots may be blended with transitional effects.

-3.2.13 single stimulus: A quality rating method where the subject is presented with one stimulus and rates that stimulus in isolation (e.g., a viewer watches one video clip and then rates it).
+3.2.20 single stimulus: A quality rating method where the subject is presented with one stimulus and rates that stimulus in isolation (e.g., a viewer watches one video clip and then rates it).

-3.2.14 source: The content material associated with one particular audio sample, video clip or audiovisual sequence (e.g., a video sequence depicting a ship floating in a harbour).

-3.2.15 spatial information: The amount of detail in a video, e.g., from high contrast edges, fine detail and textures.
+3.2.21 source (SRC): a sequence that constitutes the input to a processing system (HRC) that creates other sequences.
+Therefore, a source can be used to generate multiple new sequences, from which new stimuli (PVSs) are generated.
+Example source include raw footage from a camera, a movie, and computer generated content.

+3.2.22 spatial information (SI); spatial perceptual information: A measure that indicates the amount of spatial detail in a picture.
+It is usually higher for more spatially complex scenes.
+It is not meant to be a measure of entropy nor is it associated with the information defined in communication theory.

+NOTE – See clause 6.8 for the equation for SI.

-3.2.16 stimulus: Audio sequence, video sequence or audiovisual sequence.
+3.2.23 stimulus: Audio sequence, video sequence or audiovisual sequence that is shown to subjects.
+The stimulus may be part of a longer sequence.

-3.2.16 subject: A person who evaluates stimuli by giving an opinion.
+3.2.24 subject: A person who evaluates stimuli by giving an opinion.